Tel Aviv: LGBT culture

-Tel Aviv Pride is the largest annual pride parade in the Middle East and Asia.
+Tel Aviv Pride is the largest annual pride parade in the Middle East.

 Named "the best gay city in the world" by American Airlines, Tel Aviv is one of the most popular destinations for LGBT tourists internationally, with a large LGBT community.
 Approximately 25% of Tel Aviv's population identify as gay.
 American journalist David Kaufman has described the city as a place "packed with the kind of 'we're here, we're queer', vibe more typically found in Sydney and San Francisco".
 The city hosts its well-known pride parade, the biggest in Asia, attracting over 200,000 people yearly.

 In January 2008, Tel Aviv's municipality established the city's LGBT Community center, providing all of the municipal and cultural services to the LGBT community under one roof.
 In December 2008, Tel Aviv began putting together a team of gay athletes for the 2009 World Outgames in Copenhagen.
 In addition, Tel Aviv hosts an annual LGBT film festival, known as TLVFest.

 Tel Aviv's LGBT community is the subject of Eytan Fox's 2006 film The Bubble.